Search for existing data in Zaps

 Search actions displayed in the action event selection modal

-Some action fields have a + Add search step button that will add a search action before your current action.
+Some action fields have a + Add search step button.
+When you click it, the Zap will add a search action before your current action.
 After you configure and test the search action, Zapier will automatically map its output to the original action field for you.

 In the example below, if you select a static value from the Card field’s dropdown menu, the Zap will add attachments to the same card each time it runs.
-If you want to use a dynamic value for that card, but a previous step does not return that value, you can add a search step to find it instead.
+But, you may want to use a dynamic value instead.
+If a previous step does not provide one, you can add a search step to find it.

 When you click + Add search step, your Zap will add a Find Card search action before the Add Attachment to Card action.
 Then, your Zap will automatically map the card it finds in the search action to this Card field.
 Now, whenever the Zap runs, it will add an attachment to the card found in your search action step.